Lab Members

 His doctoral work included the design of a programmable microfluidic capacitor and novel platforms to measure calcium dynamics in microglia, providing new tools to understand astrocyte–microglia communication under inflammatory conditions.

-Dr. Adam is currently a Postdoctoral Research Associate in the Schmidtke Lab at UT Dallas/UT Southwestern, where he investigates neutrophil dysfunction in patients with ventricular assist devices (VADs).
-Using microfluidic migration assays, phagocytosis and oxidative burst profiling, and flow cytometry-based immune phenotyping, his work seeks to uncover biomarkers predictive of infection risk and immune suppression.
+Dr. Adam previously served as a Postdoctoral Research Associate in the Schmidtke Lab at UT Dallas/UT Southwestern, where he investigated neutrophil dysfunction in patients with ventricular assist devices (VADs).
+Using microfluidic migration assays, phagocytosis and oxidative burst profiling, and flow cytometry-based immune phenotyping, his work sought to uncover biomarkers predictive of infection risk and immune suppression.

 In addition to his research, Dr. Adam holds an MBA in Business Intelligence and Machine Learning and is the Founder and CEO of Bora Technology, a company dedicated to advancing STEM and biomedical training through virtual reality and AI-driven platforms.